Mesoscopic Observables of the Dilute Fermi Gas at Low Energy: Notation and Trial State

-We use second quantization to construct an explicit trial state in terms of unitary operators defined as exponentials of creation and annihilation operators.
-To obtain an explicit formula for the momentum distribution, the effect of these exponentials will be expanded to second order and the error terms estimated in position space representation.
+Our remaining task is to prove \cref{thm:main}.
+We use second quantization to construct a trial state through unitary operators defined as exponentials of creation and annihilation operators.
+To compute expectation values, these exponentials will be expanded to second order and the error terms estimated in position space representation.